COVID-19 Updates: Taking steps to return to normal.

 Ministry responsible: Justice and Solicitor General

-Bill 52: the Recall Act would strengthen democracy by allowing Albertans to hold elected officials accountable throughout their term, not just during elections.
+The Recall Act (formerly Bill 52) strengthens democracy by allowing Albertans to hold elected officials accountable throughout their term, not just during elections.

-If passed, Bill 52 will also set contribution, expense and third party advertising rules for a recall petition and recall vote.
+It also sets contribution, expense and third party advertising rules for a recall petition and recall vote.
 These rules would be aligned, where possible, with the Election Act and Election Finance and Contributions Disclosure Act.

-If passed, Bill 52, the Recall Act will create processes for Albertans to petition to remove certain types of elected officials.
+The Recall Act creates processes for Albertans to petition to remove certain types of elected officials.

 Recalling an MLA